Baidu Inc. (BIDU) Shares Plummet Below 1-Year High

 BIDU’s Market Performance

-The stock of Baidu Inc. (BIDU) has seen a 0.46% increase in the past week, with a -2.66% drop in the past month, and a -16.29% fall in the past quarter.
-The volatility ratio for the week is 4.46%, and the volatility levels for the past 30 days are at 3.26% for BIDU.
-The simple moving average for the past 20 days is 2.07% for BIDU’s stock, with a -0.37% simple moving average for the past 200 days.
+The stock of Baidu Inc. (BIDU) has seen a -8.38% decrease in the past week, with a -0.86% drop in the past month, and a -11.35% fall in the past quarter.
+The volatility ratio for the week is 2.87%, and the volatility levels for the past 30 days are at 3.33% for BIDU.
+The simple moving average for the last 20 days is -0.53% for BIDU’s stock, with a simple moving average of -2.77% for the last 200 days.

-Volatility was left at 3.26%, however, over the last 30 days, the volatility rate increased by 4.46%, as shares sank -2.12% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.22% lower at present.
+Volatility was left at 3.33%, however, over the last 30 days, the volatility rate increased by 2.87%, as shares surge +3.95% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.05% lower at present.

-During the last 5 trading sessions, BIDU rose by +0.46%, which changed the moving average for the period of 200-days by -7.02% in comparison to the 20-day moving average, which settled at $122.08.
-In addition, Baidu Inc. saw 9.06% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BIDU fell by -8.38%, which changed the moving average for the period of 200-days by -11.80% in comparison to the 20-day moving average, which settled at $122.44.
+In addition, Baidu Inc. saw 6.28% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BIDU